Update by user Jul 18

 Turns out it was also low on refrigerant, which Sears never noticed.
 The total repair cost $369 plus the $100 diagnostic fee.

-Review about: Sears Home Services Air Conditioner Repair.
+Product or Service Mentioned: Sears Home Services Air Conditioner Repair.

 Reason of review: Bad quality.